A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Analysis and complexity result

 that is, the number of iterations until the norm of the objective gradient is sufficiently small.
 Similarly, if we additionally assume \Cref{ass:strongly_convex}, the associated stopping time is

 that is, the number of iterations until the objective function value is sufficiently close to the global optimal.

-Similar to the analysis in \cite{jin2021high}, a major step of our analysis lies in proving that the following very generally stated \Cref{ass:alg_behave} holds for some carefully selected $Z_k$ (which provides a measure for the amount of potential progress that can be made at iteration $k$) in either non-convex or strongly convex settings for the algorithm.
-While the random variable $Z_k$ is generally stated in \Cref{ass:alg_behave}, the idea is that $Z_k$ ought to be tailored to a particular stopping time $T_\varepsilon$; in our cases of interest, $T_\varepsilon$ will eventually be replaced by \cref{eq:nonconvex_stopping} and \cref{eq:convex_stopping} in \Cref{sec:nonconvex} and \Cref{sec:strongly_convex}, respectively.
+Similar to the analysis in \cite{jin2021high}, a major step of our analysis lies in proving that the following very generally stated \Cref{ass:alg_behave} holds for some carefully selected $Z_k$ (which provides a measure for the amount of potential progress that can be made at iteration $k$) in either nonconvex or strongly convex settings for the algorithm.
+For each $k \geq 0$, we let $Z_k \geq 0$ be a random variable that measures the progress of the algorithm at step $k$ and define

-\begin{assumption}[Essentially \cite{jin2021high}, Assumption~3] Let a ${\cal F}_k$-measurable random variable $Z_k$ be given.
-Denote the ${\cal F}_k$-measurable random variables